 proteins.
 It also helps to see the shape and position of the contact zones.
 However,

-this solution does not solve the problem that the contact zones still face each other
+this solution does not solve the problem where the contact zones face each other,

-so the user has to adjust the camera to observe the contact zones of the reference
+meaning that the user has to adjust the camera to observe the contact zones of the reference

 and paired proteins from a perpendicular viewing direction.
-Such a manipulation
+This manipulation

-does not enable to see both contact zones simultaneously.
+does not enable the user to see both contact zones simultaneously.
 This problem is solved

-by the proposed Open-Book view, presented in the following section.
+by the proposed Open-Book view, which is presented in the following section.

 Open-Book View